IBM/gauge/README.md

 # Note: This project is archived

-This project is no longer actively maintained, so use at your own risk.
+This project is no longer actively maintained.
+The codebase will be removed from general availability on January 2.

 For other open source security scoring projects, we suggest using scorecard at https://github.com/ossf/scorecard/